Products

 TETRA System Design

-Course Code: TR1202 Course Summary The topics covered in this course will equip delegates with the knowledge to plan and configure TETRA networks.
+The TETRA System Design course is designed to provide engineers with the knowledge and skills needed to plan and configure TETRA networks effectively.
+Topics covered in the course include TETRA air interface structure, modulation and channel coding performance, receiver sensitivity, power control mechanisms, network broadcast channels, cell surveillance, and more.
+Participants will also engage in a TETRA system coverage and capacity design exercise to apply their learning in a practical setting.
+Ideal for engineers involved in radio system design, this course is suitable for those looking to gain a detailed understanding of planning, optimization, and configuration aspects of TETRA systems.
 Who would benefit Engineers working or involved in radio system design who require a detailed understanding of the planning, optimisation and configuration aspects of TETRA systems.
 Prerequisites Familiarity with the principles and techniques of designing a mobile radio system, or previous attendance on the Radio System Design course (RP1101).
 Topic Areas Include TETRA air interface structure – sub-slots, time slots and bursts TETRA modulation and channel coding performance Static and dynamic receiver sensitivity Dynamic channel adaptation Adaptive power control mechanisms and procedures Synchronisation and network broadcast channels Radio usable, radio relinquishable and radio improvable Random access procedures Cell surveillance, monitoring and scanning Undeclared, unannounced and announced cell reselection C1, C2, C3, C4 and C5 calculations Concentric, conforming and non-conforming carriers Normal, extended and shared control Capacity planning – circuit switched, packet switched, and control Fleet mapping Message, transmission and quasi-transmission trunking Carrier sharing options Configuring TETRA timers and energy economy mode Planning TETRA radio coverage Includes a TETRA system coverage and capacity design exercise.

 POA: Private Course